 Adaptogens, however, because they are purported to support the body’s stress response, are not supposed to make you crash.
 They are said to have no side effects, no negative impact on sleep, and no risk of creating addiction, tolerance, or abuse.
 Again, who better to sell to than chronic long haul COVID sufferers?

-There are many types of adaptogens being promoted.
+There are many types of adaptogens being promoted (as of August 2022).
 One of the most common include a variety of unrelated plants referred to as ginseng.
 And there are many plants called ginseng, including Chinese ginseng (Panax ginseng), Siberiann ginseng (Eleutherococcus senticosus), American ginseng, Malaysian ginseng, and Peruvian ginseng.
 Indian ginseng, better known as ashwagandha (Withania somnifera), is an evergreen shrub that was recommended by the Indian government to treat COVID-19.

 Holy basil is a natural adaptogen often found in Thai restaurant food.
 Golden root (Rhodiola rosea), found in the high altitudes of Europe and Asia, is another popular adaptogen.